wladyjvr/WhatsAllApp/README.md

 5. Click 'load unpacked extension'
 6. Select the dist/ folder from step 2
 7. The extension should appear at the top of the list
-8. Refresh you WhatsApp web
+8. Refresh your WhatsApp web
 9. An orange slider should appear at the top of the screen

 ## Usage